-Jón Kalman Stefánsson and his translator Philip Roughton are longlisted for the 2017 Man Booker International Prize for Fish Have No Feet.
+Jón Kalman Stefánsson and his translator Philip Roughton were longlisted for the 2017 Man Booker International Prize for Fish Have No Feet.

 Words Without Borders (WWB):Tell us about how you became a writer.
 Was it a vocation, an accident?
 How has your relationship to writing changed over time?
 Have your goals and objectives changed throughout the years?